microsoft/vscode-cmake-tools/docs/kits.md

 ![Example cmake_kits_json file](images/cmake_kits_json.png)

 You can manually edit this file to define new global kits.
-The contents of this file will be automatically updated by CMake Tools during a [scan for kits](#scan_for_kits)
+The contents of this file will be automatically updated by CMake Tools during a [scan for kits](#scan-for-kits).

 > **Warning:**
-> Don't modify kits that the CMake Tools extension creates because your changes will be overwritten during the next [scan for kits](#scan_for_kits).
+> Don't modify kits that the CMake Tools extension creates because your changes will be overwritten during the next [scan for kits](#scan-for-kits).

 ### Project kits

 Default user-local kits are available for all projects that use CMake Tools.
 To define a project-local kit, create a `.vscode/cmake-kits.json` file in the project directory.
 You manage the contents of this file manually, but CMake Tools will automatically reload and refresh when it sees this file added, removed, or changed.
 When changing kits, you can select from both user-local and project-local kits.

 An example of when a project-local kit is useful is when the project defines its own CMake toolchain file(s).
-A [toolchain kit](#toolchain) can be defined that specifies this file to be loaded.
+A [toolchain kit](#specify-a-toolchain) can be defined that specifies this file to be loaded.
 You can commit the `.vscode/cmake-kits.json` to source control and share it with other developers for easier collaboration using the named toolchain.

 ### Scan for kits

-Update [User-local kits](#user-local-kits) by running **Scan for Kits** from the VS Code command palette.
+Update [user-local kits](#user-local-kits) by running **Scan for Kits** from the VS Code command palette.
 The following process is used to find available kits:

 **1. Search the current PATH for compilers**